karascr/Gym-DDQN-Atari/README.md

 # Reinforcement-Learning-Turkiye-RL-Course

-This repository contains the files of homework and project of Reinforcement Learning course by Reinforcement Learning Türkiye.
+This repository contains the files of homework and project of Reinforcement Learning course.